Aprexis/aprexis-docker/README.md

 #### 4. Get a database dump

-Get a `.gz` database dump from S3 or Google drive.
-It will be named something like `aprexis_anonymized_YYYY-MM-DD.sql.gz`.
-Put it in the `aprexis-data/database` dir.
+1. Get a DB dump from https://us-west-2.console.aws.amazon.com/s3/buckets/aprexis-anonymized-data-dumps
+2. Put the .gz file in aprexis-data/database/.
+3. Make sure it is the only .gz in that dir

 #### 5. (Optional) Modify Gemfiles for local development